-The Department of Medicine, Division of Respirology, at Queen’s University is seeking a qualified respirologist to join our academic service.
+The Division of Respirology within the Department of Medicine at Queen’s University invites applications for an Academic General Respirologist position.
 Clinical responsibilities will include general respirology clinics, bronchoscopy, and respirology in-patient consultation service.
 Expertise in interstitial lung disease and/or pulmonary hypertension will be considered an asset.
 Academic rank will be commensurate with experience.

 Candidates must be eligible for licensure in Respirology with the College of Physicians and Surgeons of Ontario.
 Preference will be given to those who either hold or are eligible for certification by the Royal College of Physicians and Surgeons of Canada in Respirology.

-One of Canada’s leading universities, Queen’s has a long reputation for academic excellence, research, and a diverse and vibrant learning environment.
-With its strong tradition of public service, the University has helped to shape Canadian values and policies, educating notable political and cultural figures.
-Queen’s is located in the heart of the community in historic Kingston, midpoint between Montreal, Toronto and Ottawa, the nation’s capital.
+One of Canada’s leading universities, Queen’s has a reputation for academic excellence, research, and a diverse and vibrant learning environment.
+Kingston is situated in the heart of historic Southeastern Ontario on the shores of beautiful Lake Ontario, midpoint between Montreal and Toronto.